awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/spot_inturruption_handling.md

 ---
-title: "Module-2: Spot Interruption Handling"
-weight: 40
----

-Inturruption Handling On EC2 Spot Instances
+title: "Inturruption Handling On EC2 Spot Instances"
+weight: 80
 ---

 Amazon EC2 terminates your Spot Instance when it needs the capacity back.
 Amazon EC2 provides a Spot Instance interruption notice, which gives the instance a two-minute warning before it is interrupted.